 On June 4, 2024, we committed to a restructuring plan in response to evolving business needs to reduce operating expenses and position Yext for profitable future growth (the "Plan").
 The Plan reduced the size of our workforce by approximately 12 percent of our full-time employees as compared to our headcount as of January 31, 2024.
 We incurred approximately \$5 million in costs in connection with the Plan during our second quarter of fiscal year 2025, consisting primarily of severance payments, payments in lieu of notice, employee benefits and related costs.
-Although the majority of costs were incurred during our second quarter of fiscal year 2025, we may incur additional costs as position eliminations are subject to legal requirements that vary by jurisdiction, which may extend this process beyond the second quarter of fiscal year 2025 in certain cases.

 Following approval by our Board of Directors, on June 10, 2024, we entered into an Agreement and Plan of Merger (the "Merger Agreement") for the acquisition of Hearsay Social, Inc. ("Hearsay").
 Pursuant to the Merger Agreement, Hearsay became a wholly owned subsidiary of Yext upon closing of the transaction on August 1, 2024.
+The acquisition of Hearsay is intended to produce an end-to-end digital presence platform, combining Yext's cutting-edge digital presence management capabilities with Hearsay's compliant engagement solutions across social media, websites, text, and voice.
 We acquired Hearsay for approximately \$125 million in cash, as adjusted for customary adjustments set forth in the Merger Agreement and the assumption of Hearsay employee equity awards.
 We also offered participation rights to key employees and former founders of Hearsay in a bonus pool of \$20 million that can be settled in cash or our common stock and shall be subject to 100% vesting on the first anniversary of closing, generally subject to continued employment.
-In addition, subject to the terms of the Merger Agreement, we may also be required to pay additional contingent consideration of up to \$75 million to Hearsay based on the achievement of certain milestones (the "Earnout Consideration").
-The Earnout Consideration shall be payable based on achievement of certain annual recurring revenue targets.
+In addition, subject to the terms of the Merger Agreement, we may also be required to pay additional contingent consideration of up to \$75 million to Hearsay based on the achievement of certain milestones (the "Earnout").
+The Earnout shall be payable based on achievement of certain annual recurring revenue targets.
 The targets shall be measured at the end of the first and second anniversaries of closing.
-The Earnout Consideration may be settled in cash or our common stock at our election.
+The Earnout may be settled in cash or our common stock at our election.
+See Note 4 "Business Combination" to our condensed consolidated financial statements for additional information.